Meow-Double/Meow-Double/README.md

 After that, I increase my experience and move on to learning algorithms.

 ### Era III - Path to Junior
 I didn't manage to learn all the algorithms, I realized that I didn't need it yet.
 I started learning React a year later - October 1, 2023.
-I familiarized myself with the concepts of Jsx, props, functional components, rendering, component lifecycle, virtual tree DOMm hooks.
+I familiarized myself with the concepts of Jsx, props, functional components, rendering, component lifecycle, virtual tree DOM, hooks.
 From hooks I am familiarizing myself with -useState, useEffect, useRef, useMemo, useCallback, React memo, useContext.
 After that I wish my first projects.
 Then I study Redux, and implement a couple of examples.
 After which I promptly go into studying Redux Toolkit and TypeScript.
 I study all this and make my first project on TS (spoiler - the project turned out terrible).
 I join my first organization where I learn how to work in a team.
 There we make a huge commercial project (Spoiler - everything failed).
 I leave the organization and start doing my own code, learn a bit of backend.
 I get acquainted with express and do a couple of not complicated projects.

 ### Era IV - Rethinking code